 Inspire your staff

 A special event doesn’t have to be all glitz and glamour.
 It can be small in scale too – think corporate sports days, afternoons in the park with your team, or the occasional business breakfast.
+Marquee events are another great option and can be done on a low-end budget.
 You don’t have to spend a lot of cash, but you could get a lot back.
 Use these events to train and motivate staff, build teamwork, and communicate important company messages.
 For something a little more elaborate, and if you have the funds, consider an annual company holiday and take your staff off for a weekend somewhere.
 Have fun and develop as a team at the same time.